Heat Shock Proteins: Powerful Tool for Beating Depression

 Well, it appears that science may already be ahead of that curve.
 In a study at the University of Wisconsin Madison, a hyperthermic, high-heat treatment was given to patients with clinical depression.
 60% of subjects reported improvement in their condition – while 40% even reported complete remission of symptoms!

-GET HEAT SHOCK THERAPY IN OUR OWN LIFE – IT’S SIMPLE!
+GET HEAT SHOCK THERAPY – IT’S SIMPLE!

 Clearly, science gives a lot of hope to the case of heat shock proteins.